The Regulations provide a means for you to raise a complaint about any service the University provides and to get that issue resolved.

-If you wish to complain about the standard of lectures or a similar issue about the delivery of a programme you must make the complaint before the Examination Board has decided your result.
-You cannot use the complaints procedure to appeal against an Examination Boad decision.
+If you wish to complain about concerns relating to you academic programme or services, these must be made before the Board of Examiners has decided your result.
+You cannot use the complaints procedure to appeal against a Board of Examiners’ decision.

 Who can use this process?

 This procedure applies to all students on programmes of the University.
 The term ‘student’ includes those who have left the University within the 3 previous months, for whatever reason.
 Please note, however, that it is a principle of our complaints procedure that any complaints must be made within 3 months of the event(s) concerned.

 If you are enrolled on a University Award delivered at a Partner College you should use the College’s own procedures.
 Once these are exhausted, you have a right to pursue the complaint with the University.

 How do you make a complaint?

 If you have a complaint, it is in everyone’s interest that you raise it as soon as possible.